sancsoft/help.beegit.com/collaborators/_posts/2014-11-01-can-i-add-a-team-member-without-a-beegit-account.md

 ---

 ## Can I add a team member without a Beegit account?
 Yes, you can add a new team member to Beegit using their email address.
+This will then send them an email with instructions and a link to create a free account.

 When you invite a new team member to Beegit, you add them to the team section of your dashboard, then specify if you want them on every project or if you'd like to add them to just one or select projects.